vladgalan/TECH2-H25/guides/conda-install.md

     [this guide](https://docs.anaconda.com/anaconda/install/)
     if needed.

-## Create an Anaconda environment (optional)
+## Creating an Anaconda environment

 -   The Anaconda installation comes with a default environment called `base` which contains most if not all packages required for this course.
 -   Alternatively, you can create a course-specific environment from the environment definition file [`environment.yml`](../environment.yml).

+    This has the advantage that the Python and package versions you use are the same as those used by the lecturer.

 -   To do so, use the Anaconda Prompt (Windows) or the terminal (macOS) and copy the following code:
     ```bash
     conda env create -f environment.yml
     ```
     Note that this must be run from the directory where `environment.yml` is located and creates an environment called `TECH2`.